Nathanpmyoung/nathanpmyoung.github.io/pages/Commitment.md

-- Theory (unendrosed)
-	- If your relationship isn't where you want it, seek for more negotiational capital -
+- Theory (unendorsed) - If your relationship isn't where you want it, seek for more negotiatiating capital
+	- Women enter long-term monogamous situations without long-term commitment.
+Sometimes they date someone for 7 years only to find that he doesn't want children, wasting a huge amount of their dating years.
+	- Negotiating the pull back can be difficult - how do you say to someone you have dated for 5 years that you are deeply upset.
+What if they don't do anything about it?
+What is the implicit threat?
+	- Under this model it is,
+		-
+			-